rust-lang/book/second-edition/nostarch/chapter19.md

 ### Dereferencing a Raw Pointer

-Way back in Chapter 4, when we first discussed references, we covered that the compiler ensures references are always valid.
+Way back in Chapter 4, in the “Dangling References” section, we covered that the compiler ensures references are always valid.
 Unsafe Rust has two new types similar to references called *raw pointers*.
 Just like with references, raw pointers can be immutable or mutable, written as `*const T` and `*mut T`, respectively.
-The asterisk isn't the dereference operator; it's part of the type name.
+The asterisk isn’t the dereference operator; it’s part of the type name.
 In the context of raw pointers, “immutable” means that the pointer can’t be directly assigned to after being dereferenced.